MrVerma29/Sample-of-Project---EDA-and-data-visualization-of-Bird-Strikes-between-2000-2011/README.md

 10. Injuries or Fatalities:
     Recording any injuries to passengers or crew and any fatalities resulting from the bird strike.

+# Metadata
+1. Record ID: Unique identifier for each record in the dataset.
+2. Aircraft Type: Type of aircraft involved in the bird strike incident.
+3. Airport Name: Name of the airport where the bird strike incident occurred.
+4. Altitude Bin: Categorized altitude range of the aircraft at the time of the bird strike.
+5. Aircraft Make/Model: Make and model of the aircraft involved.
+6. Wildlife: Number Struck (Reported): Number of wildlife struck as reported.
+7. Wildlife: Number Struck (Actual): Actual number of wildlife struck as determined.
+8. Effect: Impact to Flight: Impact of the bird strike on the flight operations.
+9. Flight Date: Date of the bird strike incident.
+10. Effect: Indicated Damage: Indicated damage caused by the bird strike.
+11. Aircraft: Number of Engines: Number of engines on the aircraft involved.
+12. Aircraft: Airline/Operator: Airline or operator of the aircraft.
+13. Origin State: State of origin of the flight.
+14. When: Phase of Flight: Phase of flight during which the bird strike occurred.
+15. Conditions: Precipitation: Precipitation conditions at the time of the bird strike.
+16. Remains of Wildlife Collected?: Whether remains of wildlife were collected at the scene.
+17. Remains of Wildlife Sent to Smithsonian: Whether remains of wildlife were sent to the Smithsonian Institution.
+18. Remarks: Additional remarks or notes about the bird strike incident.
+19. Wildlife Size: Size category of the wildlife involved.
+20. Conditions: Sky: Sky conditions at the time of the bird strike.
+21. Wildlife Species: Species of wildlife involved in the bird strike.
+22. Pilot Warned of Birds/Wildlife?: Whether the pilot was warned of birds or wildlife before the incident.
+23. Cost: Total $: Total cost associated with the bird strike incident.
+24. Feet Above Ground: Altitude of the aircraft above ground at the time of the bird strike.
+25. Number of People Injured: Number of people injured as a result of the bird strike.
+26. Is Aircraft Large?: Indicator of whether the aircraft is large.

 # Overall summary of the insights : -
 1. Bird strikes are a significant issue for the aviation industry, with increasing frequency over time and substantial economic impact.